A climate for mis- and disinformation in Australia

 Making Secondary Trauma a Primary Issue

-This report presents the findings of an in-depth study into the impact that viewing traumatic eyewitness media has upon the mental health of staff working for news, human rights and humanitarian organisations.
+An in-depth study into the impact of viewing traumatic eyewitness media on the mental health of staff working for news, human rights and humanitarian orgs